-Upon recommendation of the local school official and approval of the CCCK Program Director, student enrolled in a qualifying high school may seek college credit through the Central Christian College of Kansas dual credit program.
+Upon recommendation of the local school official and approval of the SPE Director, students enrolled in a qualifying high school may seek college credit through the Central Christian College of Kansas dual credit program.

 Dual credit student may take up to 24 credits in any given academic year and are required to meet all course level prerequisites.